1992 New York Mets season

 The 1992 New York Mets season was the 31st regular season for the Mets.
-The Mets entered the season attempting to improve on their 1991 season, where due in part to a second half collapse they finished 78-84 and recorded their first losing record since 1983.
-Instead, they had a worse record of 72-90, missing the playoffs for the 4th consecutive year.
+The Mets entered the season attempting to improve on their 1991 season, where, due to a second half collapse, they finished 78–84 and recorded their first losing record since 1983.
+Instead, they had a worse record of 72–90, missing the playoffs for the fourth consecutive year.
 All 81 of the Mets' home games were played at Shea Stadium.

+Entering the season with the highest payroll in baseball, the 1992 Mets were considered one of the most disappointing teams in franchise history.
+The 1992 Mets were covered in depth in the book “The Worst Team Money Could Buy” by Bob Klapisch and John Harper.
+On the last day the season, Mets players issued an apology letter to the fans, which was signed by each player.

 Background

 After contending for most of the first two-thirds of the 1991 season, the Mets stumbled from second place to fifth at the end of the season.
-The collapse cost second-year manager Bud Harrelson his job, as he was fired toward the end of the campaign.
-To replace him the Mets brought in Jeff Torborg, who had led the Chicago White Sox to second place in the American League West in 1991.
+The collapse cost second-year manager Bud Harrelson his job.
+He was fired toward the end of the season.
+To replace him the Mets brought in Jeff Torborg, who had led the Chicago White Sox to a second place finish in the American League West in 1991.
 In memory of the man responsible for bringing National League baseball back to New York, the Mets wore a memorial patch for William A. Shea during this season.